Get insider access

 Notable Mentions

 • Superlux HD 668B: The Superlux HD 668B are semi-open headphones designed for budget audiophiles.
-While they have a balanced and bright sound profile, they're not as comfortable and lack the deep bass and clarity of the Superlux HD 681.
+They have a detachable cable like the Philips SHP9500 but aren't as comfortable and have a piercing treble.
 See our review

 • JBL Vibe Beam True Wireless: The JBL Vibe Beam True Wireless are similar to the JBL Vibe Buds True Wireless.
-They aren't as comfortable and have a shorter battery life but offer a better mic performance, so they're a better choice if you want budget-friendly earbuds for phone calls.
+They aren't as comfortable and have a shorter battery life, but they offer better mic performance, so they're a better choice if you want budget-friendly earbuds for phone calls.
 See our review

 Recent Updates